 - Optionally, set the AutoFile Defaults.

 Email Templates can hold AutoFile Defaults for Cabinet and Categories that will be set when the email is created with that template selected, providing the user has access to the relevant Cabinet.
-The AutoFile Defaults for Cabinet and Categories from the selected Template will override the client or user defaults for filing.
+The AutoFile Defaults for Cabinet and Categories in the selected Template will override any Filing Defaults set at the Client, User or Practice level.

 These are optional and can be left blank in a Template.
 You can also select, for example, just the Cabinet so that any categories are selected as relevant for the email that is created.
 When the email is created, the default Cabinet and Categories from the Template can be changed if the user wants to.